efog/rainmaking.cloud.serverless.circuitbreaker/README.md

 A key to the pattern is proper health monitoring of the aforementionned downstream service and circuit state management:

 ![medium](https://assets.rainmaking.cloud/images/circuit-breaker-hl-diagram-2-3.png "healthcheck flow diagram")

+## Tangible Benefits

+Other than the benefits of the pattern in itself, this implementation provides other tangible benefits:

+- Because it is entirely serverless, scalability is not an issue.
+Moreover, core Lambda functions wrapped by this pattern can use any type of provisioning strategies (for concurrency and performance needs).
+- Because this implementation wraps around core functions, when properly used it allows developers to focus on the business requirements rather than the plumbing.
+Whenever implementing patterns, look at reusability from the Infrastructure as Code point of view.
+Yes pattern do help on several non-functional requirements but reducing the amount of plumbing is a great way to improve implementations at little costs.

 ## Implementing the Pattern